Individuals exempt/excluded from the payment of the Access Fee

 As a first attempt, I can search for it in the Recover Voucher section and, if the search is unsuccessful, I can access the Venice Access Fee Information Request page and fill in the dedicated form.

-Once you have verified that you are not in an exempt category, to obtain an access code to Venice, select the date of the visit from the online calendar, indicate the number of paying visitors and minors (0-14 years) who will have free access: the total amount to be paid will then be calculated.
+Once you have verified that you are not in an exempt category, to obtain an access code to Venice, select the date of the visit from the online calendar, indicate the number of paying visitors and children under 14 years of age, who will have free access: the total amount to be paid will then be calculated.
 Next, enter the names of the visitors and the details for sending the tickets (your e-mail address and telephone number), which will be used to send the tickets and in the event that the voucher needs to be recovered or cancelled.

 QR-coded vouchers are named.